XiaoXueTu555/VTableInspector/README.md

 ### 2. Insert ID in Your Class

-To enable inspection, you need to insert an `ID` member in your class and initialize it.
+To enable inspection, you need to insert an `ID` member into all the classes in your class's inheritance diagram and initialize it.
 Use the following macros:

 ```cpp
 #include "VTableInspector.h"